 Each year, the school sponsors an academic trip for juniors and seniors to round out their high school program.

-In even numbered years, our principal, Mr. Kirk Post, hosts a trip with Smithsonian Student Travel to the eastern seaboard, visiting historical sights in Washington D.C., Philadelphia, Boston, and New York City.
+In even-numbered years, our students journey with Smithsonian Student Travel to the eastern seaboard, visiting historical sights in Washington D.C., Philadelphia, Boston, and New York City.

 Each semester, students are offered opportunities to study a particular piece of literature, music, art, etc., in a small group setting with a mentor who loves that particular piece.
 Example colloquia from recent years include the following: the classic poem Rime of the Ancient Mariner, Plato’s Republic, Einstein’s Theory of Relativity, The Arts and Crafts Movement, The Hunger Games, and many more.
 No more than six students may attend any one colloquia, but enough choices are offered each semester to allow students the opportunity to choose a topic of interest to them.

 Our annual formal banquet for high school students always follows a medieval theme, with the crowning of a King and Queen and a wonderful time of celebrating who we are in Christ.
 By tradition, junior high students serve at Winter Court, and although they work very hard, it is a great time for them as well.

 ACA offers a diploma for those students who complete all of its 26 units of required courses with at least 14 units completed at ACA.
 The graduation ceremony is a formal and exciting culmination to the year with a strong focus on honoring our seniors who have achieved so much.
 Homeschool students who have completed at least 6 units at ACA and who have been a part of the school culture are invited to be a part of the ceremony as well in every way as full-time seniors with the only exception of the diploma.
 They receive a diploma from their parents on stage in a touching ceremony.
 The reception following the ceremony allows family and friends to congratulate the graduates.